xenserver/terraform-provider-xenserver/docs/resources/snapshot.md

   with_memory = true
 }

-// snapshot from a new VM
+# snapshot from a new VM create by terraform
 data "xenserver_sr" "sr" {
   name_label = "Local storage"
 }